hiclark/clark-utils/README.md

 ### Usage

 To use the library run `yarn add clark-utils`.
 Note that this package isn't bundled - we use it in apps that are built with [Webpack](https://webpack.js.org/guides/getting-started/).
+Additionally, it has been opensourced primarily for educational purposes.
+If a function isn't working as you'd expect it to, we recommend forking the repo or copying the code that you want to use into another package.